-New for 2017, the Level 2 Certificate for Veterinary Receptionists, awarded by VetSkill, is an online course tailored for the veterinary environment; that can be undertaken alongside employment, or voluntary work in a veterinary reception setting.
+The Level 2 Certificate for Veterinary Receptionists, awarded by VetSkill, is an online course tailored for the veterinary environment; that can be undertaken alongside employment, or voluntary work in a veterinary reception setting.
 Ideal for those looking to gain a qualification demonstrating their industry knowledge and practical skills, the course will cover the key skills needed to provide an effective front-of-house service to veterinary clients.

 All course content is delivered via distance learning on our online Virtual Learning Environment (VLE).
 You will be supported by one of the College’s distance learning tutors and a suitable mentor in the workplace.
 As such this course can be taken anywhere in the UK or overseas, however attendance at one of The College of Animal Welfare centres (Huntingdon, London, Leeds or Edinburgh) will be required to undertake the examination.

 By choosing to study with The College of Animal Welfare – one of the largest providers of veterinary related training in the UK – you will be joining a community of like-minded students and staff, who all share a passion for animal welfare.

 In addition to the academic theory you will gain from online study, an emphasis on practical experience (minimum 200 hours) means that you will increase your skills, knowledge and confidence in the veterinary receptionist role.

 Over the course of the qualification you will cover the following units: